-The compensation committee reconsidered Mr. August's annual equity award in 2018 when it established the compensation framework for all our named executive officers for the year as described above.
-For a description of the equity awards granted to Mr. August and our other named executive officers in 2018 as part of their long-term incentive compensation, see "Executive Summary-Long-Term Incentive Compensation" above.
+2019 when it established the compensation framework for all our named executive officers for the year as described above.
+For a description of the equity awards granted to Mr. August and our other named executive officers in 2019 as part of their long-term incentive compensation, see "Executive Summary-Long-Term Incentive Compensation" above.